 - Building Leaders

 - Jordan Ridge provides opportunities for students to take on leadership roles at the school.

 - Our Student Leadership Council is composed of a CORE 5 who direct assemblies and organize events at the school.
 Each grade also has student council members who work with the CORE 5 leadership.

 - Additional opportunities for leadership include our flag committee, bike rack leaders, and recycling helpers, etc.

 - Students are given classroom jobs in every grade level.

 - Many extracurricular activities are also provided and include leadership opportunities.

 - Community Involvement

-- A School Community Group meets regularly to discuss local school problems, review District and state problems, and make recommendations for action to the principal.
+- A School Community Council meets regularly to discuss local school problems, review District and state problems, and make recommendations for action to the principal.